jhdeov/ArmenianVerbs/paradigms/README.md

 ## Paradigm cells

 The paradigm list keeps of track of at most 79 paradigm cells for each conjugation class.
 Some classes are defective and use less than the full 79 cells.
+Besides these 79 paradigm cells, there are also over 20 complex tense [constructions](../complex_tenses/README.md).
+The paradigm list and complex-tense list partially overlap for negatives indicatives and prohibitives.

 In the paradigm files, the cells are distributed across 79 rows in alphabetical order.
 For illustration, I list these here based on their semantic grouping.
 For each table, I include a header but the header is not a paradigm cell.

 1) Infinitivals